 At a glance

-- Politics: Angela Merkel of the conservative Christian Democrats won a second term as chancellor in 2009
+- Politics: Angela Merkel of the conservative Christian Democrats won a third term as chancellor in 2013

 - Economy: Europe's largest economy, Germany is a leading manufacturer and exporter.
 Vehicles, machines and chemicals are key sectors